Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 2x 1k resistors

 # Other Project Requirements
-A Mate with a 3D printer & see GeekyDeaks project above for CAD designs.
+A Mate with a 3D printer

+CAD design - see main GeekyDeaks project above.

 # HX711